-- 2. If dumpster(s) are used: - \$15.00 per cubic yard charge a)
+- If dumpster(s) are used: - a) \$15.50 per cubic yard charge

-Commercial Users:
+C. Commercial Users:

-- 1) For commercial properties with less than 20 units: - If standard containers are used:
+- 1) For commercial properties with less than 20 units: - a) If standard containers are used:

 Three standard containers per week/per premise - - no charge (weight not to exceed 25 pounds each) Each standard container over three per week - red standard sticker must be attached.